 Stanzas Two and Three

-In the next lines the speaker gives some context to the piece, he does not want the workers to be seen as faceless, emotionless, automatons who don’t really have lives.
-These lines seek to imbue them with personality, cares and desires.
+In the next lines, the speaker gives some context to the piece, he does not want the workers to be seen as faceless, emotionless, automatons who don’t really have lives.
+These lines seek to imbue them with personality, cares, and desires.
 He speaks on their “Gossiping over tea and noodles” and the talk of “money or politics” while working.

-The third stanza contains the first instance of a first person pronoun.
+The third stanza contains the first instance of a first-person pronoun.
 The speaker is implicating himself, along with every reader, in ‘Shirt.’
 Everyone is guilty of taking advantage of these people who are not paid a living wage and who suffer so that western clothes are cheaper.

-The large number of deaths were due to the fact that there were “no hydrants” and “no fire escapes.”
+A large number of deaths were due to the fact that there were “no hydrants” and “no fire escapes.”

 Stanzas Five and Six